circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

 - 54.83.41.200
 - 54.92.235.88

+**Note:** _jobs can use any of the address ranges above.
+It is also important to note that the address ranges are shared by all CircleCI customers who have opted into using the feature._
+{: class="alert alert-warning"}

 IP address ranges for core services (used to trigger jobs, exchange information about users between CircleCI and Github etc):

 - 18.214.70.5